Map Triangulation: Find Your Location (Easily & Accurately)

 Next, place your compass on the map so that the orienting lines are parallel to the map’s north-south or latitudinal meridian lines, and then move your compass, keeping the orienting lines aligned to the meridians, so the top corner of the base plate is positioned over or on the landmark.

 Now, take out your pencil and carefully draw a line along the edge of your compass from the feature.
-Then take a bearing on another location in the distance, draw a line on your map and finally repeat the process with a third landmark.
-Once you have done so, your position will be identified by the point on your map where the three lines you have drawn with your pencil intersect.
+Then take a bearing on another location in the distance, draw a line on your map, and finally repeat the process with a third landmark.
+Once you have done so, your position will be identified by the point on your map where the three drawn lines intersect.

 If you’re in a pinch or a hurry, triangulation can also be done with only two features or landmarks, but for the most accurate results, we’d always recommend using three bearings.

-If you happen to be situated on a very obvious, prolonged landmark—a path, road, river, or ridge, for example—then it is possible to determine your position using only one other landmark or feature in the terrain around you.
+If you’re on a distinct and extended landmark, such as a path, road, river, or ridge, you can triangulate your position using only one other feature in the surrounding terrain.

 hoh river trail